Classic Fruit Tart with Custard

 Classic Fruit Tart with Custard Filling

-This classic fruit tart is made with a buttery shortbread tart shell, a custard filling made with vanilla pastry cream, and topped with fresh fruits and a fruit glaze.
-This is the kind of tart you would find in a French pastry shop but you can make it right at home!
+This classic French fruit tart is made with a buttery shortbread tart shell, a custard filling of vanilla pastry cream, and topped with fresh fruits and fruit glaze.

 Ingredients